For 'Inherent Vice,' Phoenix plays complicated on and off screen

 As Doc Sportello, he lives among surfers and burnouts in 1970 Los Angeles, dealing with the haze of marijuana and feelings for an old flame.

-Sportello finds himself at the center of a shadowy, irreverent noir-like conspiracy involving skinhead bikers, a strung-out real estate baron, a detective called "Bigfoot" and a heroin operation fronting as a dentists' association.
+Sportello finds himself at the centre of a shadowy, irreverent noir-like conspiracy involving skinhead bikers, a strung-out real estate baron, a detective called "Bigfoot" and a heroin operation fronting as a dentists' association.

 "This (film) gets more and more stirred up until the point doesn't have anything to do with solving a mystery," said Joanna Newsom, the indie pop singer who plays Sortilege, the film's narrator.